movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

 each read search.
 A write search retains the root write lock and publishes its running-transaction location to later in-memory searches once its COW path is complete.
-The committed location is restored on abort; writing dirty root items and the final root-tree location into a superblock still belongs to the future commit path.  `bn_inode` is host-endian mutable state decoded at inode-item lookup.
-Dirty-field bits and the last dirty transaction are represented but remain clear while the filesystem is read-only; mutation and writeback still need to connect them to transaction ownership.
+The committed location is restored on abort; writing dirty root items and the final root-tree location into a superblock are now part of commit.  `bn_inode` is host-endian mutable state decoded at inode-item lookup.
+A vnode-locked writer can now preserve unmodeled inode-item bytes, encode all mutable fields, advance the inode transid, and replace the item in its owning filesystem tree.
+Dirty-field bits and the last dirty transaction remain clear while the filesystem is read-only; the initial VOPs still need to set and serialize them.

 Allocation-tree decoding and validation is isolated in `btrfs_disk.c`.
 `btrfs_alloc.c` constructs a mount-owned, per-block-group free-space index by